vuejs/vuefire/docs/guide/options-api-realtime-data.md

 ## Unbinding / Unsubscribing to changes

-While VueFire will automatically unbind any reference bound in a component whenever needed, you may still want to do it on your own to stop displaying updates on a document or collection or because the user logged out and they do not have read-access to a resource anymore.
+While VueFire will automatically unbind any reference bound in a component whenever needed, you may still want to do it on your own to stop displaying updates on a document or collection or because the user logged out and they do not have the permissions anymore.

 <FirebaseExample>